 The goal of the Kenya Crops and Dairy Market Systems Activity (KCDMS), funded through USAID’s Feed the Future initiative, was to transform agricultural market systems in Kenya to enable intensification and diversification into higher-value commodities and non-farm activities.
 Launched in late 2017, the project benefitted farmers, entrepreneurs, and their households in 12 counties by leveraging markets, buyers, and larger farmers in other areas where such linkages benefit the target households.
 KCDMS focused on five components: developing a competitive, inclusive, and sustainable agricultural market system; diversifying production and improving productivity; creating a conducive policy environment for agriculture; integrating youth and women into agriculture market systems; and fostering collaborative action and learning for market systems change.

-Most recently, our team developed the Kenya Youth Agri-Preneurship Curriculum to build the foundational business and agribusiness skills of youth participants.
-In partnership with the Kenya Youth Employment & Skills (K-YES) activity, Making Cents supported the implementation of the curriculum by training Master Trainers, developing key facilitation skills, and fostering a youth-inclusive training system throughout KCDMS target regions in Kenya.
-38 master trainers and over 600 youth have been trained in the Kenya Youth Agri-Preneurship curriculum to date.
+To support youth entrepreneurship, our team developed the Kenya Youth Agri-Preneurship Curriculum to build the foundational business and agribusiness skills of youth participants.
+In partnership with the Kenya Youth Employment and Skills (K-YES) activity, Making Cents supported the implementation of the curriculum by training Master Trainers, developing key facilitation skills, and fostering a youth-inclusive training system throughout KCDMS target regions in Kenya, reaching 117 youth.
+Making Cents also supported the implementation of youth and agriculture radio and social media campaigns for youth champions to promote to their peers the economic opportunities available in the agriculture sector, using key messages developed through co-creation with young people who are leaders within the agriculture sector and their communities.